bormaxi8080/osint-timeline/DRAFT.md

 The Disinformation Laundromat: An OSINT tool to expose mirror and proxy websites: https://github.com/ASD-at-GMF/disinfo-laundromat

 Open Measures is a platform for finding content on various ‘low-popularity’ social networks.
 Some of which have no censorship or are very free (4chan, BlueSky, Fideverse).
-There is a search on social networks popular in the former USSR countries (VK, OK, Rutube), as well as on archives of now defunct social networks (Parler): https://public.openmeasures.io/timeline

-OpenMeasures allows to search for content by keywords, get statistics on the use of these words in posts and see which domains are most often mentioned when discussing a certain topic (and many other different features).
+There is a search on social networks popular in the former USSR countries (VK, OK, Rutube), as well as on archives of now defunct social networks (Parler).
+OpenMeasures allows to search for content by keywords, get statistics on the use of these words in posts and see which domains are most often mentioned when discussing a certain topic (and many other different features): https://public.openmeasures.io/timeline

 PageCached.
 A free tool that checks if a URL has been cached by major search engines and web archives, aiding in retrieving older versions of web pages: https://pagecached.com